androidcardboard/VRCardboardLibrary/README.md

 * The decompiler has replaced several named constants with the respective values.
 Left it so.
 * Decompiler didn’t bother with proper line wrapping, nor did I.
 * Just one line class description comments for public classes/interfaces were added.
-* For full comments, refer to Google's public documentation https://developers.google.com/cardboard/api/reference/packages
+* For full comments, refer to Google's public documentation https://developers.google.com/cardboard/overview or http://google-cardboard.blogspot.in

 Made a minor change to let volume buttons cause the same effect as magnet pull on cardboard.